You are literally why I am here!

 and I am so grateful that you are here reading this right now!

-I am a wife and a mother of 4.
+I am a mother of 4.
 I am a Sonographer by trade (in other words I scan babies in the womb) I am the co founder of Allergy Reality and the Educational gaming app for food allergies and celiac disease.

 I work closely with brands, influencers, bloggers, allergy and celiac experts.
 I am the editor and designer of 'The Formula Cookbook'.